The operation of Kanta Services is based on compliance with the statutory obligations. Kanta Services ensure secure and reliable processing of data.

-Information on Patient Data Archive and patient data management service
+Information on Patient Data Archive, patient data management service and the Common Register

 Handling information stored in Patient Data Repository

 Patients may limit the coverage of their consent by entering a refusal.
-They can refuse the use of e.g. records relating to a specific treatment visit or a certain healthcare unit.
+They can refuse the use of e.g. records relating to a specific treatment visit or a certain healthcare unit in the public sector.

 Right to access personal data and right to obtain log data